cdrummey216/whoami/whoami.md

 #### _Self-concept is to self-perception as self-perception is to self-definition._

 The following parallelism is an analogy for the sense of Self, which captures the ineffability of perception and its presence in reality.
-The parallelism is a means to apply property #3 of ϕ to the _Self_ and understand the relationship between the variable answers a,b.
+The parallelism is a means to apply property #4 of ϕ to the _Self_ and understand the relationship between the variable answers a,b using property #3.
 Self-concept is the fullest observational content from a singular reference point for the observing self (the self-perceving self).
 This self-perceving self makes itself real through the manner and means it proceeds through real-time.

 | Variable | Relation to the Self | Meaning |
 | ------------- | ------------- | ------------- |